SolarArbiter/SolarArbiter.github.io/usecases.md

 ## Use cases  {#usecases}
 {: .anchor}

-A use case describes a sequence of actions taken by a framework user to achieve a goal.
+A use case describes a sequence of actions to achieve a goal.
 Use cases are grouped into two categories: Evaluate forecasts, and Analyze forecasts.
 From each use case a list of framework requirements is developed.
-A use case may adopt, expand, or modify the requirements of another use case.
+To reduce repeating requirements, a use case may adopt, expand, or modify the requirements of another use case.

 ### 1. Evaluate forecasts  {#evaulatefx}
 {: .anchor}